A counterexample to the weak density of smooth maps between manifolds in Sobolev spaces: Appendix: related notions on branched transportation

-In the next subsection, we will be mainly concerned with the asymptotic behavior of $\Lbra (A, \partial \Omega)$ as the number of elements in $A$ tends to $+\infty$, specially in the case they are equi-distributed.
-Our methods rely n various decomposition, as presented next.
+In the next subsection, we will be concerned with the asymptotic behavior of $\Lbra (A, \partial \Omega)$ as the number of elements in $A$ tends to $+\infty$, specially in the case they are equi-distributed.
+Our methods rely on various decompositions.